Spaicrab/BTW-Early-Game-Rebalance-Addon/README.md

 * Clone this repository
 * Download the according BTW-CE 3.0+ *intermediary* release
-* Drag&Drop the intermediary .zip file onto the *install.bat*
+* Drag&Drop the intermediary .zip file onto *install.bat*
-* Wait till it fully finishes
+* Wait until it fully finishes
 * Run the gradle task *build* and then *runClient*

 Also check out the [BTW Addon Template](https://github.com/BTW-Community/BTW-gradle-fabric-example/tree/CE-3.0.0) that this addon is built off of for more information.